mentalblock/ganglia_postgresql/README.md

 ## Configuration

-As with other Ganglia python modules, configuration is managed through the pyconf `postgresql.pyconf`.
+Similar to other Ganglia python modules, configuration is managed through a configuration file in the pyconf directory `/etc/ganglia/conf.d/`.
+The file is `postgresql.pyconf`.

 ## Adding custom metrics